Richer Metadata

 SIGMA Data had to deliver a chemistry lab, to the user...

 Three wide buckets blended into a single visible color.
-Enough to see a scene — not enough to identify what’s in it.
+Enough to see a scene, but not enough to identify what’s in it.

-Hundreds of narrow bands across visible–SWIR.
-Each pixel carries a full spectral curve — a fingerprint of the materials it contains.
+Hundreds of narrow bands from the visible to SWIR.
+Each pixel carries a full spectral curve, a fingerprint of the materials it contains.

 Signal to Decision